-Academic Consequences

-Students who are suspended from school will be expected to complete course work assigned during the term of suspension.
+Academic Consequences Students who are suspended from school will be expected to complete course work assigned during the term of suspension.
 Students will receive full credit earned for the work they completed and returned in accordance with district policy JED: Student Absences and Excuses.

-Prohibited Conduct
+Student will receive assignments from their classroom teachers for suspensions of ten days or less.
+Student will be given an alternative placement for suspensions longer than ten days.

-The following are descriptions of prohibited conduct and potential consequences for violations.
+Prohibited Conduct The following are descriptions of prohibited conduct and potential consequences for violations.
 Building-level administrators are authorized to more narrowly tailor potential consequences as appropriate for the age level of students in the building within the ranges established in this regulation.
 In addition to the consequences specified here, school officials will notify law enforcement and document violations in the student's discipline file pursuant to law and Board policy.